How to Sign Off a Letter or Email to Professor Professionally

 • THX to mean thanks

 Text language is used in casual conversations.
-Also, be sure to use the word professor in an appropriate way.
+Also, be sure to use the word professor appropriately.

 Remember to capitalize the word Professor at the appropriate places, like when you are writing the name and the title of the professor.